 Spring 1970: Attempts to stop an off-Broadway production of Rise and Fall of the City of Mahagonny at the Anderson Theater directed by Carmen Capalbo.
 Lenya and Bertolt Brecht’s son Stefan are appalled by changes made to the score and script, but an arbitrator rules that they cannot prevent Capalbo from going ahead.
 After 69 previews and many changes prompted by Lenya’s and Brecht’s objections, the show finally opens on 28 April to poor reviews and closes a week later.

-14 October 1970: Tapes interview with Edwin Newman for NBC Television, broadcast later that month.
+14 October 1970: Tapes interview with Edwin Newman for NBC Television (“Speaking Freely”), broadcast later that month.

 30 December 1970: In a note to producer Hank Kaufman, Lenya gives her blessing to a revue of Weill’s songs that will become Berlin to Broadway with Kurt Weill.
 The show opens at the Lucille Lortel Theater (formerly known as the Theater de Lys) on 1 October 1972.

-9 June 1971: Marries filmmaker Richard Siemanowski, who wants to make a film about her.
+9 June 1971: Marries filmmaker Richard Siemanowski, who wants to make a film about her, in a civil ceremony in Rockland County.
 Lenya tells only a few friends that she has married again.
 The two never live together, and Lenya divorces him within two years.
-Siemanowski drafts a script but does not make the film.
+Siemanowski drafts a script titled “Lenya, and a Girl Named Jenny,” but does not make the film.

 17-27 November 1971: Plays Mother Courage in Brecht’s Mother Courage and Her Children, directed by Herbert Machiz, at the University of California-Irvine.